Invariant Reduction for Partial Differential Equations. III: Poisson Brackets: Introduction

 \section{Introduction}

 The vast majority of geometric structures on differential equations are cohomological in nature.
 This fact proves essential in the analysis of invariant solutions of partial differential equations (PDEs) and underlies the mechanism of invariant reduction~\cite{DrCh2}.
-Through this broadly applicable mechanism, symmetry reductions of differential equations inherit invariant conservation laws, presymplectic structures, variational principles, and other geometric structures.
+Through this broadly applicable mechanism, symmetry reductions of differential equations inherit invariant conservation laws, presymplectic structures, internal Lagrangians~\cite{Druzhkov1}, and other geometric structures.
 However, the case of Hamiltonian operators is more subtle: even for evolution equations, their existing descriptions rely on extrinsic constructions rather than being naturally formulated within the intrinsic geometry.

 In this paper, we apply the same reduction mechanism to invariant Hamiltonian operators by interpreting them as conservation laws (and symmetries) of cotangent coverings with odd fibers~\cite{KraVer}.
-Although our approach is also applicable to infinite-dimensional reductions, our main focus is on finite-dimensional\footnote{Strictly speaking, we use ‘infinite-dimensional’ and ‘finite-dimensional’ somewhat informally; more suitable terminology would be ‘of infinite type’ and ‘of finite type’, respectively.} ones, for which we define cotangent equations intrinsically.
+Although our approach is also applicable to infinite-dimensional reductions, our main focus is on finite-dimensional\footnote{Strictly speaking, we use ‘infinite-dimensional’ and ‘finite-dimensional’ somewhat informally; in some instances, the more precise terminology would instead be ‘of infinite type’ and ‘of finite type’.} ones, for which we define cotangent equations intrinsically.

 \textbf{The Main idea.} A local Hamiltonian operator $\nabla$ of a system of differential equations $\mathcal{E}$ gives rise to a conservation law $\mathcal{H}_{\nabla}$ of its cotangent covering $\mathcal{E}^*$ with odd fibers.
 A local symmetry $X$ (or a commutative algebra of local symmetries) of $\mathcal{E}$ lifts to the cotangent equation $\mathcal{E}^*$, which is endowed with a canonical variational $1$-form.
 Hence, the system $\mathcal{E}_X$ describing $X$-invariant solutions of $\mathcal{E}$ is covered by the corresponding reduction of the cotangent equation, which inherits the canonical variational $1$-form through the invariant reduction mechanism.
 Thus, if $\mathcal{E}_X$ is finite-dimensional, two objects arise that serve as cotangent equations for it.
 Under certain regularity conditions, and taking into account the reduced canonical variational $1$-form, these two objects can be uniquely identified.
 If $\nabla$ is $X$-invariant, this identification allows one to interpret the reduction of $\mathcal{H}_{\nabla}$ as a bivector on $\mathcal{E}_X$.
 The bivector is Poisson, relating constants of $X$-invariant motion to symmetries of $\mathcal{E}_X$.
 In terms of the reduction of $X$-invariant conservation laws of $\mathcal{E}$, the resulting Poisson bracket on $\mathcal{E}_X$ agrees (up to sign) with the one defined by $\nabla$ on $\mathcal{E}$.